carbon-language/carbon-lang/flang/documentation/Preprocessing.md

 * IBM claims to be ISO C compliant and therefore recognizes trigraph sequences.
 * Fortran comments in macro actual arguments should be respected, on the principle that a macro call should work like a function reference.
+* If a `#define` or `#undef` directive appears among continuation lines, it may or may not affect text in the continued statement that appeared before the directive.

 Behavior that few compilers properly support (or none), but should:
 -------------------------------------------------------------------